ollinevalainen/satellitetools/README.md

 ## TODO ##
 **Realistic:**

-- [ ] Release 2.0.0 and publish to PyPi
-- [ ] Push docs to Read the docs
 - [ ] Include example notebook in the documentation
 - [ ] Examples to docstrings
 - [ ] Improve tests and start measuring coverage